-One type of fear is what some people call “the fear of the unknown.”
+One type of career fears is what some people call “the fear of the unknown.”

 Fear of change

-Another reason is the fear of change, which is used as an excuse for staying in an old job because they simple cannot take big risks or persevere in hard work.
+The other component ofs career fears is the fear of change, which is used as an excuse for staying in an old job because they simply cannot take big risks or persevere in hard work.
 This is very unfortunate, leaving so many dreams unfulfilled.

 Zach Smith is an editorial consultant for a human resources magazine.